wavefrontHQ/docs/pages/doc/monitoring_wavefront_proxy.md

 <td>The proxy stopped sending data.
 The reason can be:
 <ul>
 <li>The sources stopped sending data to the proxy.</li>
 <li>The API token has been revoked.
-Applies to a VMware Cloud services API token or an Operations for Applications API token, if used for the <a href="proxies_installing.html#proxy-authentication-types">proxy authentication</a>.</li>
+Applies to a VMware Cloud services API token or a Tanzu Observability API token, if used for the <a href="proxies_installing.html#proxy-authentication-types">proxy authentication</a>.</li>
 <li>The proxy service has been <a href="proxies_installing.html#start-and-stop-a-proxy">stopped or restarted</a>.
 <ul>
 <li>If the proxy is non-ephemeral, you can start the stopped proxy service again.</li>